This page provides a basic introduction to the Cloud SQL Proxy, and describes the proxy options.

 API usage

-The Cloud SQL Proxy issues requests to the Cloud SQL Admin API.
+The Cloud SQL Auth Proxy issues requests to the Cloud SQL Admin API.
 These requests count against the API quota for your project.

-Cloud SQL Proxy is running, it issues 2 API calls per hour per connected instance.
+The highest API usage occurs when you start the Cloud SQL Auth Proxy.
+While the Cloud SQL Auth Proxy is running, it issues 2 API calls per hour per connected instance.

-Cloud SQL Proxy parameters and flags
+Cloud SQL Auth Proxy parameters and flags

-The Cloud SQL Proxy accepts several flags and parameters when it is started.
-These options determine where and how the Cloud SQL Proxy creates the sockets it uses for communicating with Cloud SQL, and how it authenticates.
+The Cloud SQL Auth Proxy accepts several flags and parameters when it is started.
+These options determine where and how the Cloud SQL Auth Proxy creates the sockets it uses for communicating with Cloud SQL, and how it authenticates.

-- Example Cloud SQL Proxy invocations
+- Example Cloud SQL Auth Proxy invocations

-- Cloud SQL Proxy GitHub page
+- Cloud SQL Auth Proxy GitHub page

-When you are using the Cloud SQL Proxy in a production environment, there are some steps you can take to ensure that the Cloud SQL Proxy provides the required availability for your application.
+When you are using the Cloud SQL Auth Proxy in a production environment, there are some steps you can take to ensure that the Cloud SQL Auth Proxy provides the required availability for your application.

 dropped, and your application cannot create any more connections to the